krobelus/rate-experiments/thesis.md

 To show that a lemma $C$ is not RUP in the accumulated formula $F$, it suffices to show that the shared UP-model of $F \cup \{ \overline{l} \,|\, l \in C \}$ does not falsify any clause in $F$.
 On top of that, to show that
 $C$ is not RAT, it suffices to show that any resolvent with $C$ is not RUP.
+TODO example

 Since our checker already computes the shared UP-models for each RUP check, we can output those and check the inference with an independent tool.